dhis2-metadata/NUT-AGG-Nutrition/docs/nutr_agg-design.md

 ## Validation Rules

 Validation rules have also been grouped by activity rather than datasets.
 All rules have been set with a monthly periodicity.
 The VR group is called NUT - Nutrition.
-The full list of validation rules is available in the [Metadata Reference File](resources/NUTR00_1.0.0_DHIS2.37.xlsx).
+The full list of validation rules is available in the metadata reference file.

 ## User Groups